 2. A ssRNA shows inverted tandem repeat.
 What would be its secondary structure?

 c) Stem-loop structure

-Explanation: A tandem repeat has some bases between the palindrome regions resulting in formation of the loop.
+Explanation: A tandem repeat has some bases between the palindrome regions resulting in the formation of the loop.
 The remaining complementary sequences of the palindrome forms the stem.
 In case of dsRNA similar sequence would form a crucifix while absence of intersecting sequence will form hairpin.

 3. To study the functioning of intrinsic terminator you increase the number of G-C base pairs in the stem and decrease the U bases from the tail region.
 What would be its effect on termination?

 d) The RNA polymerase will stall at the terminator

 Explanation: The increase in number of G-C base pairs in the stem region stabilizes the stem, and decreasing in number of U in the tail destabilizes it.
 These two have a compensating effect on terminator efficiency.

 4. Which of these interactions is the weakest?